- Route: Ozarks

 I began my college journey at Southern Methodist University in Dallas, Texas.
 During that time, I was a mechanical engineer by morning, walk-on quarterback by afternoon (and most times into the night).
 I cherished and still keep in touch with the friends I made in my time there, but I decided to transfer home to UT during the middle of my sophomore year.
 After a semester of struggles and adversities, I finally found my social stride during junior year by becoming a member of Texas 4000 for Cancer and a founding member of the Chi Phi Fraternity.
 I am also a St. David's Neal Kocurek Scholar, which is a scholarship program that is given to students working towards a degree that can apply to the healthcare field.
 I started as an engineer hoping to one day design prosthetic limbs, but I have since shifted to a math major hoping to get involved in the business administration side of healthcare.
 The path is still a little unclear, but I know that whatever I do will be geared towards helping as many people I can in any way.

 I'm a pretty easy-going, relaxed, and happy guy who is passionate about the outdoors and all the activities that stem from it.
 Nothing gets me more excited than hiking, camping, kayaking/canoeing, surfing, and (soon to be) biking, and I am eager to travel the country and the world to pick out the best places to do each and every one of these things!
-I love music (shout-out to Brockhampton and The Symposium - check them out on Spotify if you haven't heard of them), all sports, movies, TV shows, Settlers of Catan, and spending quality time with the people I love.
+I love music, all sports, movies, TV shows, Settlers of Catan, and spending quality time with the people I love.
 Here's to an amazing experience with Texas 4000!

 Why I Ride